dlcs/protagonist/docs/rfcs/018-revisit-batches.md

 ## Questions

 * Do we want to have a single `Status` field, or separate boolean status fields?
-I opted for `Status` as each `BatchAsset` can only be in 1 single state at any given time.
+I opted for `Status` as each `BatchAsset` can only have 1 single status.